 Failure has been a big subject throughout human history.

 If you take a look at ancient myths and stories many of them are as much about failure as about bravery.

 In early human societies, failure was dangerous.
-Even community games often required or resulted in human sacrifice.
-The Mesoamerican Ballgame of early Aztec societies was ne example, but there are many others.
+Failure was life threatening and the consequences were often death.
+Even community games required or resulted in human sacrifice.
+The Mesoamerican Ballgame of early Aztec societies was one example, but there are many others.